Hart, Flyers send Devils to 4th straight loss, 2-1

+NEWARK — The New Jersey Devils are starting to find ways to lose and the latest one was a standout performance by goaltender Carter Hart of the Flyers.

-NEWARK — Carter Hart matched his career high with 48 saves and Travis Konecny scored the tiebreaking goal on a breakaway with 8:14 to play as the Philadelphia Flyers extended the New Jersey Devils' season-high skid to four games with a 2-1 win Thursday night.
+Hart matched his career high with 48 saves and almost single-handedly extended the Devils' season-high skid to four games as Philadelphia posted a 2-1 win in a game decided by Travis Konecny's breakaway goal with 8:14 to play.

-Scott Laughton also scored as the Flyers snapped a four-game winless streak (0-2-2) and beat the Devils for the second time in three meetings.
+“He was dialed in,” said Scott Laughton, who also scored as the Flyers snapped a four-game winless streak (0-2-2) and beat the Devils for the second time in three meetings.

+“Big save there in the third,” Laughton added.
+“Even at the end, slides cross-crease.
+Saves a back-door chance.
+You need your goalie to be good, especially against a team like that with so much speed and skill.
+He was great for us.”

+Hart not only stopped all but one shot but at least a dozen were top-quality chances, including an opportunity in close by Jesper Bratt in the waning seconds.

 Jack Hughes scored for the Devils and Vitek Vanecek had 22 saves as New Jersey fell to 0-3-1 in its last four.